Fay Sampson’s Family History

 The Price nieces are still with them.
 Samuel Price appears to have died and his widow Ann has become a Nurse Keeper to Farmer Bragg.

-Meanwhile, two brothers of Mary Mathews were living in Chulmleigh.
+Meanwhile, two brothers of Richard’s first wife Mary Mathews were living in Chulmleigh.
 Thomas Matthews, 66, was a farm labourer at Bull Hill Cots, and Richard Matthew, 51, also a farm labourer, at Sharlands Tenement, with his family.

 Richard and Maria returned to Chulmleigh and also moved into Bull Hill.